DCotterill/halixia-hugo/content/ma/teach-creative-arts-334.md

 Find out how you could teach creative arts on Skillshare

 Skillshare allows you to create courses where you can teach others your creative skills.
-Get acquainted with its approach to teaching online and everything you need to get started.
+Get acquainted with it’s approach to teaching online and everything you need to get started.

-If you’re an experienced creative pro with tips, techniques and skills to demonstrate you could help others along their creative journey, it’s rewarding in more ways than one.
+If you’re an experienced creative pro with tips, techniques and skills to demonstrate, you could help others along their creative journey - it’s rewarding in more ways than one.
 By teaching on Skillshare, you can grow your online following, give back, and earn money.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |